 changes of requirements after initial verification;

-long duration storage;
+long duration storage in case of storage duration in excess to the qualified storage duration;

 flight use of qualification hardware.

 The Verification Control Document (VCD) shall be updated by the supplier to record as open, those requirements subject to re-verification until this is performed and closeout agreed by the customer.